The Surgical First Assistant Program prepares you for professional practice in surgery. During the program, learning experiences include:

 Principles of Surgical First Assisting II further advances the student's knowledge base of the perioperative environment.
 Methods and procedural techniques found in various surgical specialties valuable to the surgical first assistant role are explained and demonstrated.
 Skill assessment is required prior to entering the surgical suites of Mayo Clinic Hospital — Rochester.

-Advanced Topics of Surgical First Assistant (3 credits)
+Advanced Topics of Surgical First Assisting (3 credits)

-After completion of clinical rotations, this final course in the program enables the student to understand different legal definitions and identify operating room situations that could lead to ethical conflict.
-The course concludes with students presenting their capstone project.
+This final course in the program enables the student to understand different legal definitions and identify operating room situations that could lead to ethical conflict.
+Business aspects of the surgical assisting profession will be discussed.
+The opportunity to participate with a research paper for publication also will be offered.

-The clinical rotations offered as part of the Surgical First Assistant Program require experience in a minimum of 240 cases (approximately 1,150 hours) and includes these surgical areas:
+The clinical rotations offered as part of the Surgical First Assistant Program require experience in a minimum of 240 cases (approximately 1,150 hours) and include these surgical areas:

-Note: In order to sit for the National Commission for the Certification of Surgical Assistants (NCCSA) examination, candidates are required to complete a minimum of 400 clinical hours and a minimum of 240 cases.
+Note: In order to take the National Commission for the Certification of Surgical Assistants (NCCSA) examination, candidates are required to complete a minimum of 400 clinical hours and a minimum of 240 cases.
 The program's clinical experience will exceed these requirements.

 Grading or evaluation